SENSUIKAN!

 17 March 2005:

 Oahu, Hawaii.
-The Hawaii Undersea Research Laboratory's (HURL) deep-diving submersibles Pisces IV and Pisces V locate I-401 off the coast of Kalaeloa.
-I-401 lies in about 820 meters (2665 feet) off the coast of Barbers Point.
+The Hawaii Undersea Research Laboratory's (HURL) deep-diving submersibles Pisces IV and V locate I-401 off the coast of Kalaeloa.
+I-401 lies in about 870 meters (2827feet) off the coast of Barbers Point.
 The bow is broken off just forward of the aircraft hangar.
-The two pieces are connected by a 300m debris field.
-The main hull is sitting upright on the bottom.
-The entire hanger bay is missing, but the numbers "I-401" are clearly visible on the sides of the conning tower.
+The two pieces are not far apart and are connected by a debris field.
+The main hull is sitting upright on the bottom and the numbers "I-401" are clearly visible on the sides of the conning tower.
 Her 25-mm antiaircraft guns are in almost perfect condition.

 Authors' Notes:

-[1] The Sen-Tokus remained the largest submarine class in the world until the deployment of the 425-foot USS BENJAMIN FRANKLIN (SSBN-640) class ballistic missile nuclear submarines in 1965.
+[1] The Sen-Toku remained the largest submarine class in the world until the deployment of the 425-foot USS BENJAMIN FRANKLIN (SSBN-640) class ballistic missile nuclear submarines in 1965.

 [2] See www.combinedfleet.com/ijna/m6a.htm